-A whole-of-society approach: Partnerships to realize the 2030 Agenda in Canada
+A whole-of-society approach: Partnerships to realize the 2030 Agenda

 While implementation of the 2030 Agenda for Sustainable Development is primarily the responsibility of governments, the scale and ambition of the agenda call for contributions from stakeholders across society including parliamentarians, citizens, civil society organizations, the private sector, academia, and the media.
-Based on a review of good practices emerging from around the world, this policy brief offers recommendations on how the Government of Canada can support the establishment of multi-stakeholder partnerships and promote a whole-of-society approach to implementing the 2030 Agenda.
+Based on a review of good practices emerging from around the world, this policy brief offers recommendations on how governments can support the establishment of multi-stakeholder partnerships and promote a whole-of-society approach to implementing the 2030 Agenda.